 Conclusion – So if ARR is higher than the hurdle rateHurdle RateThe hurdle rate in capital budgeting is the minimum acceptable rate of return (MARR) on any project or investment required by the manager or investor.
 It is also known as the company’s required rate of return or target rate. established by company management, than it will be considered, and vice versa, it will be rejected.

 Example #4 (Net Present Value)

-From the above table, it is clear that cash inflows of $1,000 during 4 years is sufficient to recover the initial investment of $3,170 and to provide exactly 10% return on investment So MetLife Hospital can invest in X-ray attachment.
+From the above table, it is clear that cash inflows of $1,000 for 4 years are sufficient to recover the initial investment of $3,170 and to provide exactly a 10% return on investment So MetLife Hospital can invest in X-ray attachment.

 NPV= -50,000+15,000/(1+0.05)+12,000/(1+0.05)²+10,000/(1+0.05)³+ 10,000/(1+0.05)⁴+

 If you take IRR 7.21% the net present value will be zero.